 New students have the chance to meet other students and build support networks in the Smith community well before classes begin by participating in the college’s orientation program.
 The array of unique offerings include on-campus programs for leadership development, cross-cultural dialogue, meditation, yoga, off-campus camping excursions and community service projects.

 This faculty member oversees the quality of your academic life at Smith College and is a source of academic as well as personal advice.
-The dean will also assign you a premajor faculty adviser.
+The dean will also assign you a faculty liberal arts adviser.